 - They pay their employees as per the laws applicable within their country of operations; and

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to all employees and any subcontractors upon induction and through annual refreshers as part of their introduction to compliance.

 Our effectiveness combating slavery / human trafficking

 We review our modern slavery statement and associated policy on an annual basis and ensure that sufficient steps are taken to prevent slavery or human trafficking in our supply chains.
-Further, HGS ensures any of those associated with HGS, including its employees, supply chain and contractors, shall adhere and comply with HGS values
+Furthermore, HGS ensures any of those associated with HGS, including its employees, supply chain and contractors, shall adhere and comply with HGS values.

 This statement and associated policy was approved by the Board of Directors on 25th July 2017 and is reviewed annually.